-The summer season has arrived, and it’s time for the air conditioners to do the magic that they do every year.
-Air conditioners, which were forgotten in the past few months, are again the talk of the town and air conditioner problems simply cannot be tolerated!
+The summer season has arrived, and it’s time for the air conditioners to do the magic they do every year.
+Air conditioners, which were forgotten in the past few months, are again the talk of the town, and air conditioner problems simply cannot be tolerated!

 90% of homes in the United States use some sort of air conditioning.
 In the summer season, the use of air conditioning units is significantly increased.
 However, there are a few homeowners who run into trouble once they start their air conditioner.
-After such a dormant period, there can be several problems associated with air conditioners and it is important to give your units a good checkup before putting them back into use.
+After such a dormant period, there can be several AC issues, and it is important to give your units a good checkup before putting them back into use.

 Like all electric appliances, air conditioners also need a regular tune-up.
 Some smart gadgets like smart AC controllers keep you updated with maintenance issues but keeping a check on your own is also important.
-This helps you catch any potential problems beforehand so that they do not turn into a costly repair down the road.
+This helps you catch any potential problems beforehand to not turn into a costly repair down the road.